Contribution¶

 We use ruff along with other tools to format our code.

-Please run uv run tox -e style
+Please run uv run tox -e style on your patches before submitting them.

 In order to perform a style check and correction at each commit you can use our

-pre-commit configuration with uv run pre-commit install
+prek configuration with uv run prek install.

 Front¶